 Let’s say you’ve graduated from college at age 22.
 Then you get a job in the field of your education, and you work in that field until you’re 67 years old.
 By that time you’ve worked 45 years, and can then retire.
-The life expectancy of an average male in the U.S. is 78 years.
-You’ve then got 11 years to live life to the fullest.
+The average life expectancy in the U.S. is around 79 years.
+You’ve then got 12 years to live life to the fullest.

 The problem is though, by then you’re old and most likely quite worn-out.

 You don’t have the energy that you used to have, you’re not that attractive as you used to be and you might even have quite severe health problems.

 How can you live life to the fullest then?